tobert/tobert.github.io/src/pages/cassandra_tuning_guide.md

 # Errors, Omissions, and Updates

-This guide is not intended to be complete and focuses on techniques I've used to track down performance issues on customer clusters.
+This guide is not intended to be complete and focuses on techniques I've used to track down performance issues on production clusters.

 This version of the guide has not had a lot of peer review, so there may be some mistakes as well as things I'm just outright wrong about.